The Holon-Parton Structure of the Meme: A Structure for the Unit of Culture (and also – the Narreme, or `Unit of

 Memes – whether ideas, processes, products – when they become ideas in a mind – are abstractions in the human mind, but nonetheless are indeed real.
 An idea in a brain is: the real firing of real neurones, which can be filmed (Muto et al. 2013) .
 See also: `Can We Measure Memes?’
 McNamara 2011.

 If we view memes as ideas, processes, products: ideas are indeed very real.
 This is to say that cultural (social, and material production) processes are real.
-Cultural artefacts (products) are also real.
+Cultural artefacts (i.e., products) are also real.
 Language (and words) for example are a product.

 - Novels: ideas > letters > words > sentences> paragraphs> chapters> novel